Detergent Allergy Pictures - The Not So Pretty Truth Behind These Allergic Reactions

-I considered not showing them, since they aren't necessarily very pretty.
+Part of me considered not showing the pictures, since they aren't necessarily very pretty.
 However, there are some people who doubt that people could actually be allergic to laundry detergent or other laundry supplies, and I think these pictures graphically show that is definitely not the case.

 This page is a good resource to show not only doubters, but also those who are trying to figure out if they've had an allergic reaction to a laundry product.

 If you're using this page to help with self-diagnosis please be aware each person is different, so their allergic reaction symptoms may also look different from your own.
 In addition, lots of things can cause allergic reactions, not just detergents so there is no guarantee this is the cause of your problem.

 Hopefully though, this page will help show you what some detergent allergy reactions look like and help you figure out what's happening to you too.